ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 The `None` constructor means no data is available.

-In other words, a value of type `t option` for some type `t` represents:
+In other words, a value of type `t option` for some type `t` represents
 * either a value `v` of type `t`, wrapped as `Some v`
 * no such value, then `o` has the value `None`